Sj3777/panel-ui/README.md

-# Admin-Dashboard Front End clone made with React JS
+# Admin-Dashboard Front End made with React JS
 H!
-This a Admin-Dashboard front end clone that i´ve built using ReactJS.
+This a Admin-Dashboard front end that i´ve built using ReactJS.
 __You can visit the website clicking [here!](https://react-admin-dashboard01.netlify.app/)__